 On a side note, I was baking something one night when I still had my Pantec Duo cell phone and I covered the sucker in flour.
 I’ll warn you right now, it Hates being covered in flour.
-In fact it halfway quit working.
-To be able to talk to someone, they could hear you just fine but you had to put them on speaker phone b/c the earpiece to hear them went away… it DIED!
+It halfway quit working.
+To be able to talk to someone, they could hear you just fine but you had to put them on speakerphone b/c the earpiece to hear them went away… it DIED!
 So don’t try that at home!

 1 Cup Brown Sugar

 3/4 cup Regular Sugar